ethereum/execution-spec-tests/docs/tutorials/blockchain.md

 block2 = Block(txs=txs)
 ```

-This will create two blocks, each with 10 transactions, each with a different `to` address, starting from `0x100` and incrementing by `0x100` for each transaction.
+This will create two blocks, each with 10 transactions, each with a different `to` address, starting from `0x100` and incrementing by `0x100` for each transaction, so the first block will have transactions to `0x100`, `0x200`, `0x300`, ..., and the second block will have transactions to `0x1100`, `0x1200`, `0x1300`, ...

 We can also create multiple blocks with different number of transactions by passing an iterable to the `limit` parameter.